ScooloV/bbpedia/docs/death_zone/new_inducements.md

 You may cast this spell at the start of any of the opposition's team turns.
 Choose a player on your team from among those on the pitch, and roll a D6:

 * On a roll of 2+, until the end of this drive that player gains two Mutation skills of your choice.
-* On a roll of 1, the player becomes a writhing mass of flesh as raw chaos energy floows through them momentarily.
+* On a roll of 1, the player becomes a writhing mass of flesh as raw chaos energy flows through them momentarily.
 The player gains the Disturbing Presence skill until the end of this drive.

 ### 0-1 WIZARD INDUCEMENT: DRUCHII SPORTS SORCERESS

 **150,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH EITHER THE 'ELVEN KINGDOMS LEAGUE' OR 'FAVOURED OF...'
 SPECIAL RULES**

 *The Dark Elves are a race steeped in magic, yet the vast majority of Dark Elf magic users are female, belonging to an ancient cabal founded by the infamous mother of the Druchii king.
 Rumour has it that the dark arts practiced by these potent mages are actually derived from the favour of the Chaos god Slaanesh, granting their power a far more sinister nature than the wholesome high magic practiced by the Wizards of Ulthuan.
-Whatever the source of their magical might, the Dark Elves have never been shy to use it to their benefitt on the Blood Bowl pitch, be it within the tight guidelines laid down by the Colleges of Magic, or in more subtle, underhanded ways such as the micro-spells the Darkside Cowboys are reported to utilise.*
+Whatever the source of their magical might, the Dark Elves have never been shy to use it to their benefit on the Blood Bowl pitch, be it within the tight guidelines laid down by the Colleges of Magic, or in more subtle, underhanded ways such as the micro-spells the Darkside Cowboys are reported to utilise.*

 Once per game, a Druchii Sports Sorceress may cast one of the following spells: